focus-editor/focus/LOG.md

 - Open file dialog
     - Review and cleanup code
     - Implement fuzzy searching with letter highlighting etc
+    - Don't rescan project dirs on every file change
+- Reduce the number of draw calls
 - Subpixel rendering: support other types of panels (lookup ft2-lcd_rendering) (not useful for the editor, but may be useful for games)
 - Don't redraw if nothing has changed